top of page

 Can Dogs Eat Watermelon?
 A Refreshing Treat or Potential Risk?

-Owner offering a slice of watermelon to their dog
+Pet parent offering a slice of watermelon to their dog in Charleston, SC

 Is Watermelon Safe for Dogs?